daveselinger/covid-19-hackathon/README.md

 # covid-19-hackathon

-This repo originated as a part of a hackathon sponsored by Wei Shung, and he created the stub data access code.
+This repo originated as a part of a hackathon sponsored by Wei Shung Chung, and he created the stub data access code.
 Thanks to him for taking the initiative to get some data geeks going.

 # by_state_covid_analysis